Yero1990/CaFe-Online/README.md

 # Accessing Git Submodules for Starters

-At this point, the user will be able to various submodules (e.g., hallc_simulations, etc.) which are currently empty and will need to be initialized only ONCE on a given machine you are working on. <br>
+At this point, the user will be able to access various submodules (e.g., hcana, hallc_simulations, etc.) which are currently empty and will need to be initialized only ONCE on a given machine you are working on. <br>

  Initialize the submodule of interest